javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 We'll answer the 1st question and the other ones will also become obvious.

-**The rule: a function looks for a variable lexically from inside to outside.**
+**The visually simple rule: a function looks for a variable from inside to outside.**

 So, for the example, above, the order will be:

 ![](lexical-search-order.png)

-1. The variable is first searched among the locals of the nested function.
+1. The locals of the nested function.
-2. Then in the variables of the outer function.
+2. The variables of the outer function.
-3. Then in the outer function...
-And so on until it reaches globals, then the search stops.
+3. ...And further until it reaches globals, then the search stops.

 No matter where the function is called, the rule is the same.

-If a variable is modified, it is modified on the place where it is found, so future accesses will get the updated variant.
+**If a variable is modified, it is modified on the place where it is found, so future accesses will get the updated variant.**

-To understand things even better, let's see how it is technically implemented.
+The rule is good for eyes and usually enough, but in more complex situations, the more solid understanding of internals may be needed.
+So here you go.

 ## Environments in detail

-Technically, when a function is created, it gets a special hidden property `[[Environment]]` that keeps the reference to the Lexical Environment where it is created.
+When a function is created, it has a special hidden property `[[Environment]]` that keeps the reference to the Lexical Environment where it is created.
 So it kind of remembers where it was made.
 And when the function runs, this property is used as the outer lexical reference, giving the direction for the search.

-Let's see how it works in the example above, step-by-step:
+Let's go low-level and examine how `counter()` works:

-1. When the script has just started, and the execution flow is at the 1st line, there is only global Lexical Environment:
+1. When the script has just started, there is only global Lexical Environment:

     ![](lexenv-nested-makecounter-1.png)